 Step 1 — Determine what you want to talk about with a coach.
 It can be as broad as, “I want to learn more about my strengths”, or as specific as, “I want to work on adding a strong headline to my LinkedIn profile.”

 Step 2 — Gather any materials you think might be useful for your session.
 Want to work on your cover letter?
 Have a digital copy of your cover letter handy if you have one created.
 Don’t have one created?
 That’s fine too.
 You can work together with your coach to start building one.

 Step 3 — Schedule your coaching session (See above for instructions).

-Step 4 — Meet with a Hub coach!
+Step 4 — Meet with a Hub coach or peer coach!
 You are the expert of your experience, so expect coaches to ask meaningful questions that allow your expertise to shine, and to make for a co-creative session.